Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 ***How can I synchronise my EFI System Partitions, and how often should I synchronise them?***

-If your EFI System Partition is not mirrored, consider the following:
+If your ESP is not mirrored, consider the following:

 > [!primary]
 > Please note that depending on your operating system, the process might differ.
 For example, Ubuntu can keep multiple EFI System Partitions synchronized with every GRUB update, but it is the only OS that does so.
 We recommend consulting the official documentation of your OS to understand how to manage ESPs.
 >
 > In this guide, the operating system used is Debian.

 We recommend synchronizing your ESPs regularly or after each major system update.
 By default, all EFI System partitions contain the same files after installation.
-However, after a major system update, synchronizing the ESPs is crucial to ensure the content remains up-to-date.
+However, after a major system update, synchronizing the ESPs is necessary to ensure the content remains up-to-date.

 Running a script is an effective way to keep your partitions regularly synchronized.
 Below is a script you can use to manually sync your ESPs.
 Alternatively, you can set up an automated script to sync them daily or whenever the system boots.